scottellis/ispstats/README.md

 For experimenting with the OMAP3 isp histogram functionality via the v4l2 interface.
 Testing with a driver for an Aptina mt9p031 sensor.

-Run with no arguments, the default is to do one read of the histogram for a 100x100 region in the center of a 2560x1920 raw bayer input and dump the results.
+Run with no arguments, the default is to do 4 image reads to get a histogram for a 400x400 region in the center of a 2560x1920 bayer input and dump the results.

 You can specify the number of histogram bins (32,64,128 or 256), the number